applicaster/developer.applicaster.com/book/push/push-android.md

         }
     }
     ```

+    *__Note__*
+    * You should already have a valid Bintray privileges, if this is not the case go back to [getting-started](/getting-started/zapp-plugins.html) guides and read it in depth.

-2. In the app level build.gradle file add a depedentcy to `com.applicaster:applicaster-android-sdk` as follows:
+2. In the app level build.gradle file add a dependency to `com.applicaster:applicaster-android-sdk` as follows:
     ```gradle
     dependencies {
         // Applicaster SDK